dgyurics/idea/README.md

 #### Datasource
 An in-memory database is available for development purposes.
-However, an additional data source has been setup in the `application.properties` file in-order to revert to a production ready database.
+However, an additional data source has been setup in the `application-dev.properties` file in-order to revert to a production ready database.

 #### Session management
 Session management is normally handled by a servlet container, such as Tomcat or Jetty.
-However, this is not sufficient for distributed systems; thus a replacement session store/container has been setup in the `application.properties` file in-order to revert to a centralized production ready session store.
+However, this is not sufficient for distributed systems; thus a replacement session store/container has been setup in the `application-dev.properties` file in-order to revert to a centralized production ready session store.
 Details see [Spring documentation.](https://docs.spring.io/spring-session/docs/current/reference/html5/guides/boot-redis.html)

 #### WebSocket
 Simple text oriented message protocol (STOMP) has been setup.
 Currently an in-memory version is running, however it will need to be replaced by a full-fledged message broker, such as RabbitMQ, in-order to scale.

 #### Docker environment variables
-A `.env` file is required by `docker-compose.yml` in order to properly setup environment variables.
-See `application.properties` to identify what variables the application requires.
+A `.env` file is required by `docker-compose.yml` and `Dockerfile` in order to properly setup environment variables.
+See `application-prod.properties` to identify what variables the application requires.

+#### Simulating a distributed environment
+Running `docker-compose build` and `docker-compose up -d` will bring up external datasources.
+After this you can compile the project and utilize the external datasources using the following command, `mvn spring-boot:run -Dspring.profiles.active=dev`

 #### Pitfall
 There may be instances where there is not enough entropy in a system to quickly generate a psuedorandom number.
 This can cause